 Asteroids come in all sizes.
 How big is 2000 WO107 in contrast to other asteroids known to pass Earth?
 In recent years, astronomers have begun catching sight of smaller and smaller asteroids as they sweep past us.
-Compare 2000 WO107 at 500 meters (about 0.5 km or 1/3 mile) to asteroid 2020 SW, which came within 7% of the moon’s distance on September 24, 2020.
-SW was estimated to be only about 4.5 to 10 meters in diameter (roughly 15 to 30 feet).
-Now compared 2000 WO107’s 500 meters with the largest object in the asteroid belt between Mars and Jupiter.
-That object is Ceres, and it’s some 946,000 meters (946 km or 588 miles) in diameter.
+Compare the 510 meters of this asteroid to asteroid 2020 SW, which came within 7% of the moon’s distance on September 24, 2020.
+SW was estimated to be only about 4.5 to 10 meters in diameter (roughly 15 to 30 feet) so at least 50 times smaller.
+Now compare 2000 WO107’s diameter with the largest object in the asteroid belt between Mars and Jupiter: That object is Ceres, and it’s some 946,000 meters (946 km or 588 miles) in diameter, that is, almost 2,000 times larger than 2000 WO107.

-Asteroid 2000 WO107 is classified as an Aten type, that is, an Earth-crossing space rock with an orbit not dissimilar from Earth’s.
-The asteroid completes an orbit around the sun once every 318 days.
-Its path brings it between the orbits of Mercury – our sun’s innermost planet – and Earth.
+Asteroid 2000 WO107 is classified as an Aten type; that is, the orbit of this space rock crosses the orbit of the Earth and spends the majority of its time inside Earth’s orbit.
+The asteroid completes its trip around the sun once every 318 days.
 Orbit models indicate that, in addition to coming close to Earth on occasion, this asteroid also makes close approaches to Mars, Venus and Mercury.

 After the November 29, 2020, visit to Earth, the asteroid will return, passing slightly closer on each subsequent flyby – first in November 2040 – and then in November 2093.
 An even-closer flyby will happen on December 1, 2140, when the asteroid will pass at about half the Earth-moon distance.
 Because of its size and occasional relatively close flybys, asteroid 2000 WO107 has been classified as a Potentially Hazardous Asteroid.
 However, no risk of impact has been detected, as its orbit is well known.